-- Preschool and Young 5's: Parents pick up their child from the classroom at dismissal time. - Grades K-8: Parents pick up their child(ren) outside in the coned safety area.
-All classes will be lined up in that area.
+- Preschool: Parents pick up their child from the preschool classroom at dismissal time. - Y5 Grade 5: Parents pick up their child(ren) outside in the coned safety area.
+All classes will be lined up in that area. - Grades 6 8: Students need to wait until the parking lot clears to go to their cars or parents meet them in the coned safety area.